Blog

 Designed for continuous use, screw compressors are perfect for environments like professional spray booths or tire-fitting bays, where non-stop operation is essential.

-50-Litre Air Compressors:
+50-Litre Air Compressors

 Compact and powerful, these compressors are perfect for DIY projects like painting, inflating tires, and operating air tools in the workshop or garage

-100-Litre Air Compressors:
+100-Litre Air Compressors

 Similar to the 50-liter models but with a larger tank for extended use.
 They also come in both belt-drive and direct-aoptions.

-Petrol Driven Air Compressor
+Hyundai 14hp 200L Petrol Belt Driven Air Compressor 29CFM 145psi | HY140200PES

-200-Litre Air Compressors:
+200-Litre Air Compressors

 These heavy-duty belt-driven compressors are ideal for professional workshops and garages.
 They offer ample power for demanding tasks like sandblasting and running multiple air tools simultaneously.